 This mecca of art is set inside a Georgian-Revival Mansion built in 1904.
 The Saginaw Art Museum was once the family home of lumber baron Clark L. Ring.
 The permanent collection alone spans over 4,500 years of history.
 It’s a beacon of arts and culture in the area and hosts many engaging community events.

 Most works are European and American made between the 18th and 21st centuries.
 There are many mediums on display, including watercolor, sculpture, painting, photography, and ceramics.
-The grounds feature an elaborate Italianate garden that is worth a wander as well.
+The grounds feature an elaborate Italianate garden that is worth a wander.

 - Address: 1126 N Michigan Ave, Saginaw ( GPS )